mitchell-lang/docs/lib/basic/mlheap.md

     element in `heap`.
 The `comp` function is a less-than function as required by `make`.
 - `toString (f, heap)`
-  - Converts a heap to a string.
+  - Converts `heap` to a string.
+The function `f` is a function for converting an individual element of the heap to a string.